HangfireIO/Hangfire.Documentation/background-methods/using-batches.rst

 Configuration
 --------------

-The default batch job expiration/retention time if the batch succeeds is 7 days.
+The default batch job expiration/retention time if the batch succeeds is 7 days, but you can configure it when calling the ``UseBatches`` method:

 .. code-block:: c#

-    var defaultBatchJobRetentionPeriod = new TimeSpan(2, 0, 0, 0); //2 day retention
-    GlobalConfiguration.Configuration.UseBatches(defaultBatchJobRetentionPeriod);
+   GlobalConfiguration.Configuration.UseBatches(TimeSpan.FromDays(2));

 Chaining Batches